jetbrains-academy/javascript-course/Data Structures/More about Objects/task.md

 Previously, we have worked with variables of simple data types, such as numbers and strings.
 These are called _primitives_.
-However, we have briefly talked about more complex data types, such as objects.
-Let us tak a look at them again, now in more detail.
+However, we briefly discussed more complex data types, such as objects.
+Let's take a closer look at them now, in more detail.
 An object can be thought of as a box with files stored inside.
 We will call the file name the "property name" and what is stored in the file the "value".

-Let's look again at the simplest task from the previous lesson: creating an empty object with no properties at all.
+Let's revisit the simplest task from the previous lesson: creating an empty object with no properties.
 We can do this in two ways:
 ```javascript
 // Using the keyword "new"
 let car = new Object();